Avadhanam: Telugu avadhanis

 Medasani Mohan (b.
 1955) is referred to as Apoorva Pancha Sahasravadhana Sarvabhouma for being the first to perform a pancha sahasra avadhanam (an avadhanam with 5000 questioners).
 He has performed a very large number of a variety of avadhanam.

 Garikapati Narasimha Rao (b.
 1958) is referred to as Maha Sahasraavadhani and Dhaarana Brahma Raakshasa for his achievements.
 He is the author of Saagara Ghosha.

 Rallabandi Kavitha Prasad (1961 - 2015) was a director of the department of culture in Andhra Pradesh performed many avadhanams of various types and developed the vidya form.
 Osmania University in University awarded him a doctoral degree for his thesis on avadhanam vidya.
 Prasad wrote an anthology of modern poetry titled ontari poola butta and books including Kadambini.

 Akella Bala Bhanu is a Sanskrit lecturer at Aditya Junior College in Amalapuram.
 She performed an ashtaavadhanam in Kovvur, Andhra Pradesh at 18 years of age.
 Bhanu is the first and only female Shathhavadhani.
 She is related to Bharatam Srimannayarana Garu and Yeluripati Anantaramayya Garu.

 Asavadi Prakasarao (1944 - 2022) was mentored by CV Subbanna.
 Prakasarao, a member of the marginalised Dalit caste performed his first avadhanam at 19 years of age.

 Madakasira Krishna Prabhavathi is a Telugu author who was a principal at the Government Railway Junior College in Guntakal.

 Other contemporary Telugu adhavanis include, Madugula Nagaphani Sarma, Amudala Murali, Vaddiparti Padmakar (a tribhasha sahasravadhani who is multilingual), Kadimella Vara Prasad, Gannavaram Lalit Aditya (a Vasma Foundation Yuvasiromani Award winner from the United States), Bulusu Aparna (a Sanskrit Teacher in Tirumala), and Dorbhala Prabhakara Sarma.

 Sanskrit and Kannada avadhanis

 Shatavadhani Ganesh (R. Ganesh) (b.
 1962) is a prolific and multilingual avadhani.
 He introduced chitra-kavya to the art of avadhanam.

 Pandit Sudhakar Kallurkar, an avadhani from the Uttarhadi Hindu monastery performed for Satyatma Tirtha (b.
 1973).

 Vid.
 Gundibailu Subrahmanya Bhat from Udupi, is a scholar of the vedanta philosophy and has achieved a vidwath certification in Hindu classical voice.
 He performs in Sanskrit and Kannada.

+Vid.
+Ramnath Acharya from Udupi is a scholar of Dvaita Vedantha philosophy and is also a Shatavadhani.
+He perforrms in Sanskrit and Kannada.